 The characteristics of dust in a disk around a protostar are expected to evolve over time as dust grains settle to the disk mid-plane, accumulate onto larger solid bodies, and eventually, perhaps, form planets within the disk.
 The evolutionary state of the disk may be traced by determining the continuum SED of a coherent sample of protostellar disks.
 Wide frequency coverage is necessary to measure the SED of the disk.
 The SED is determined by a combination of the dust temperature and density distribution, and the optical properties of the dust grains.
-Although in Cycle 7 ALMA will be able to resolve nearby protostellar disks in exquisite detail (see the images in Figure 10), for this survey we will only measure global properties but at great sensitivity in relatively short integrations.
+Although this cycle ALMA will be able to resolve nearby protostellar disks in exquisite detail, for this survey we will only measure global properties but at great sensitivity in relatively short integrations.
 Here we discuss a potential project to observe a set of six Class II protostellar disks in Ophiuchus, selected from the catalogue presented by Evans et al. (2009, ApJS, 181, 321).